NoFishLikeIan/nofishlikeian.github.io/content/pages/about.md

 </figure>

 Hello!
 I am Andrea, PhD candidate in Quantitative Economics at the [CENDEF group](https://cendef.uva.nl/), University of Amsterdam.
+[Here is my CV.]({attach}/cv/Academic_CV.pdf)

 ### PhD

 I work on economics of networks and environmental economics.
 Particularly **differential games** and **production networks**.
 I am currently working on a few papers.
 Check my [research page](/pages/research.html) for more details.